atteneder/KtxUnity/README.md

 }
 ```

-Devs who want to create advanced loading code should look into classes `KtxTexture`/`BasisUniversalTexture` and `TextureBase` directly.
+Developers who want to create advanced loading code should look into classes `KtxTexture`/`BasisUniversalTexture` and `TextureBase` directly.

 ## Support